research-centre-rez/zavity/README.md

 # OIO Pipeline

 ## Description
 Makes One Image Overview (OIO) from video scan of threaded insert.
+The whole video scan has to include axial movement only in one direction.

 ## Configuration